dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - Content of the mailbox MUST guaranty it's integrity with cryptographic checksum (e.g. MAC, AES-GCM tag).
 - Relay server SHALL periodically check and delete expired mailboxes ( refer to timeToLive parameter in the CreateMailbox request).
 - If the Sender device sends both URL and the Secret over the same channel as a single URL, the Sender MUST append the Secret as URI fragment {{!RFC3986}}, so that the resulting URL shall look as in the example below.
-Receiver device, upon receipt of such URL, must remove the Fragment (Secret) before calling the Relay server API.
+Receiver device, upon receipt of such URL, MUST remove the Fragment (Secret) before calling the Relay server API.

 ~~~
 “http://relayserver.com/v1/{mailboxIdentifier}#{Secret}”